dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-development.rst

 Flattening and Packing
 ``````````````````````

 Some languages offer tools that package your workflows into a single file.
 For example, `cwltool <https://github.com/common-workflow-language/cwltool>`__ offers a `--pack` option to combine all of a CWL workflow's files into one single file.
-This makes it easier to distribute your workflow, and enables your workflow to run ona platforms that do not support imports.
+This makes it easier to distribute your workflow, and enables your workflow to run on platforms that do not support imports.

 Sharing Code
 ------------

 Workflow languages do not typically make it easy to share dependencies like other languages do (Maven in Java, PyPI in Python, etc.).
-One common techinque is to have one Git repository with multiple workflows, with all the workflows referencing common code in the same repository, using relative paths.
+One common technique is to have one Git repository with multiple workflows, with all the workflows referencing common code in the same repository, using relative paths.
 You can then publish multiple workflows from the single repository, or push the individual workflows to different repositories.
 For an example of the latter, see the Galaxy IWC use case below.

 Another technique is to `import code using https urls <https://github.com/aofarrel/myco/blob/469620a1c8ecda44ae843985f6d640e9ca24d028/myco_sra.wdl#L3>`__.
 This can work, but does get difficult to manage as you'll need to update multiple repositories if a change is made in common code.